Cheese-S/Cheese-S.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /About/
 layout: posts
 title: About
 ---
 ## About Me

 Hey!
-It's me, Chencheng Yang, a Celtics fan and an up and coming software engineer (hopefully) who is currently studying in Stonybrook University and wishing to take part in creating something exciting in the future.
+It's me, Chencheng Yang, an up-and-coming software engineer (hopefully) who is currently studying at Stonybrook University and wishing to take part in creating something exciting in the future.

 Even though I have not fully decided which career path I would take yet, I am interested in building robust software / useful AI to solve problems.